ErpNetDocs/tech/modules/projects/agile/cases/comments-and-developments.md

 When the **Parent** field is modified, development records are generated not only for the current Case, but also for the affected parent(s).
 These entries indicate the establishment or removal of a sub-case relationship, ensuring full traceability across hierarchical structures.

-*For more details on how case hierarchies work and how the **Parent** field influences structure and inheritance, see section Relationships & Hierarchy.*
+*For more details on how case hierarchies work and how the **Parent** field influences structure and inheritance, see section [Relationships & hierarchy](relationships-and-hierarchy.md).*

 ![Developments On Parent Change](pictures/case-parent-development-update.png)